-Who am I? — part 1
+Who am I?

-last revision: March, 2017
+last revision: March, 2020

 Introduction: Psychology as knowledge of the self

-In modern times the need to know ourselves first seems almost forgotten.
-And yet, given the tremendous technical powers modernity has put at our disposal and the increasing fluidity of social norms, knowledge of the self may now be needed more than ever before.
+In modern times the need to know ourselves seems almost forgotten, but given the tremendous technical powers modernity has put at our disposal and the increasing fluidity of social norms, knowledge of the self may now be needed more than ever before.

 An intriguing aspect of psychology is how closely all these questions are related: one cannot fully answer any of them without having at least some elementary idea about the others.
-In Indian approaches to psychology, everything — even what happens in our most ordinary day-to-day lives — is moreover seen in relation to something eternal, something infinite, something unchanging, ever-blissful beyond it.
+In Indian approaches to psychology, everything — even what happens in our most ordinary day-to-day lives — is seen in relation to something eternal, something infinite, something unchanging, ever-blissful beyond it, and it is knowing that which is meant with knowledge of the Self, vidya.
 In our modern times we're sceptical about such things, probably because we have heard too many people talk about them with too much of religious hypocrisy, but there can be little doubt that these ideas have their foundation in a concrete direct experience.
 The interesting point here is that this experience is not out of reach even now.
 But we'll come back to this later.
 The reason not to tackle it immediately is that for most of us getting there is not particularly easy.
 There are many things that stand in the way, and though there are also a few things that can help, they take time to develop.
-So for now we we'll have to simply accept the fact that the most ancient and most highly regarded Indian scriptures, the Vedas, Puranas and Upanishads took the existence of this Infinite for granted.
+So for now we'll have to simply accept the fact that the most ancient and most highly regarded Indian scriptures, the Vedas, Puranas and Upanishads took the existence of this Infinite for granted.
 They used it to explain not only human nature but also everything else in the universe, and they had as their central objective to show how we can reach it and make it active in our own individual lives.
 In this text we will start from both ends simultaneously.
 We'll provide a map of the territory as a whole, and then we'll start climbing from below.
 We'll see how we as citizens of an increasingly materialistic global civilization actually live and think, and then, from there, we'll try develop the deeper understanding of reality that is needed to develop the more sophisticated psychology the ancients had.
 Through it all, we'll focus on how psychology at any level can make us function better, think, feel, be and act more wisely, happily, and harmoniously, both individually and socially.

 As the essential oneness between our individual consciousness and the consciousness that manifests the universe out of itself is such a central theme in the Indian tradition, we started this book with a few chapters explaining the underlying philosophy, but now it is time to look from this Indian consciousness-centred perspective at four very basic, and seemingly simple psychological questions -- who am I, what is knowledge, what makes me be and act the way I do, and finally, who is the other.
 For each of these questions we will see whether there are to them only the relative, pragmatic answers that mainstream science has focussed on, or whether there might be, as the Indian tradition asserts, also a possibility of taking them further, towards their ultimate resolution in the Infinite, where they can lead us to a greater truth, perfection, beauty, and unconditional love and delight.
 Though this amounts to a rather steep climb for an introductory textbook on Psychology, we do need to go to the very top if we want to develop the right perspective to look at all the other, more common questions of psychology.
-The reason for this is that in Integral Indian Psychology, the parts are always understood in relation to the whole to which they belong.
-[Internal Link] In Indian psychology, all our common questions about personality, development, cognition, motivation, relationships, and change, all find their ultimate meaning in relation to the Absolute at the core of our existence.
+The reason for this is that in Integral Indian Psychology, the parts are always understood in relation to the whole to which they belong [Internal Link] and in Indian psychology, all our common questions about personality, development, cognition, motivation, relationships, and change, all find their ultimate meaning in relation to the Absolute at the core of our existence.
 For us as individuals it may not be obvious whether we will reach that Absolute in the near future, but at least we’ll know the basic lay of the land, so that, if in due time some of these higher realisations do come, we’ll have at least some idea of how they hang together and how they relate to the rest of our experience.

 What is our "I"?
 A first exploration

 If we watch ourselves even for just a few minutes, it becomes immediately clear that this “I” that we take in normal life so easily for granted is actually a highly elusive entity that is embarrassingly difficult to describe or define with any degree of precision.
-The better we look at it, the clearer it becomes that the borders of our self are not only hazy, but constantly shifting.
-Science tells us that even our body, which appears comparatively well defined and fairly stable over time, actually consists of a constant flux of changing cells, and in the few cells that last our entire life-time, the individual atoms still change over time.
+The better we look at it, the clearer it becomes that the borders of our self are not only hazy, but constantly shifting.2 Science tells us that even our body, which appears comparatively well defined and fairly stable over time, actually consists of a constant flux of changing cells, and in the few cells that last our entire life-time, the individual atoms still change over time.
 The subjective aspects of our nature are still more in a flux.
 To make things more complicated, much of the time, the borders of our “I” stretch far beyond the borders of our body.
 If I watch an international sports event, for example, I’m happy when “my country” wins and sad when it loses, so apparently I identify with the country to which I belong.
 When issues of “the global environment” arise, I may even identify with humanity as a species, or with the earth that sustains us.
 But when there is a local football match, I suddenly shrink and identify with my city’s club.
 When my family has a quarrel with our neighbours, I’m likely to identify with my family, and within that family I may side with “the adults” or “the children”.
 The groups that we identify with are, moreover, not always concentric; they can cross each other in many unexpected ways.
 When there is a discussion about male aggression or the inconsistencies of feminism, I find myself suddenly thrown back to my identity as a man or a woman, and when the question of age arises, I may become aware of “my” generation.

 To make things more complicated, my identity is not only determined by the different groups of which I am a member, but also by the specific role I play within these groups.
 When I talk to the neighbours, I may simply be seen as a representative of my family, but when I talk to my father, I am approaching him as his son or daughter, while when I talk to my children I am their father or mother.
 And it is not only groups and roles that we identify with.
 Almost everybody identifies at times with his or her social company or possessions.
 You may feel proud when passers by look admiringly at the car you drive, the clothes you wear, or the company you’re with.
 Most of all, we identify with our actions, whether while doing them or afterwards: we tend to feel satisfied or disturbed according to how well they have worked out.